sskktech/drivesoft/idms/README.md

 Validates user details from the underlying database using spring security.

 ### Spring security for url's
 Allowed public url to get access token.
 Restricted protected urls.
-Once per request filter will validate for valid token having by the user.